SHYCaT-cs71/shycat/sprint1.md

 * **Tyler:** Facilitate progress, assisting where needed, work on pair/mob programming to build components/tests.

 #### Do you see any impediment that prevents the Developers from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?
+**Impediments**
 * **Shelby:** Scheduling!
 * **Hamza:** No impediments
-* **Yu:** Ran into issues with bugs in unit tests - will work on debugging this, watch tutorials to learn more.
-Also, how to do mob programming (technically?)
+* **Yu:** Yes - ran into issues with bugs when practicing unit test creation.
+Also, how will team do mob programming technically?
 Used PyCharm in class, but can’t use this for our project.
-Use VSCode?
-(VSCode LiveShare)
+* **Christina:** Yes - no knowledge/experience with React.
+* **Tyler:** No impediments

+**Impediment Removal Plan**
+* Team will try to have standard weekly day to meet - Wednesday.
+* Team will use VSCode LiveShare to do mob programming.
+Christina will install VSCode and register.
+* Yu will work on debugging her trial run unit tests and watch tutorials to learn more.
-* **Christina:** No knowledge/experience with React, will continue to read up on it and practice.
-Also needs to install VSCode.
+* Christina will read up on React and try to practice it.
-* **Tyler:** No real impediments - organizing and ensuring everyone feels productive

 Discussed considering meeting task complete, okayed by Shelby as Product Owner so it was moved to Done.
 [Screenshot of product owner okay](images/screenshots/Sprint_2024-11-17/Screenshot%202024-11-10%20112828%20SHY-14%20complete.png)